fnuchristian/wikistack/README.md

 ##HTML5

 #Known bugs
-* Using page title (not id) to identify document in database and to link to each document, therefore cannot have page title
+* Using page title (not id) to identify document in database and to link to each document, therefore cannot have duplicate page title
 * Can edit and delete without authentication
-# Environment variable don't work
+* Environment variables don't work

 #Features to be updated in the future
 * Version history like wikipedia